ryanslikesocool/NSMetadataToolbox/Sources/NSMetadataToolbox/Documentation.docc/Articles/CustomAttributeKeyProcessing.md

-# Custom Attribute Key Processing
+# Custom Processing

-Process attribute values.
+Customize attribute key processing.

+## Overview

+In some circumstances, additional processing may be desired for an attribute key.

 ## Example

-In some circumstances, additional processing may be desired for attribute keys.

-This example converts the attribute value for the key [`NSMetadataItemContentTypeKey`](https://developer.apple.com/documentation/foundation/nsmetadataitemcontenttypekey) to a [`UTType`](https://developer.apple.com/documentation/uniformtypeidentifiers/uttype-swift.struct) by declaring a custom implementation for ``NSMetadataAttributeObject/process(_:)``.
+This example converts the attribute value for the key [`NSMetadataItemContentTypeKey`](https://developer.apple.com/documentation/foundation/nsmetadataitemcontenttypekey) to a [`UTType`](https://developer.apple.com/documentation/uniformtypeidentifiers/uttype-swift.struct) by declaring a custom implementation for ``NSMetadataAttributeKey/process(_:)``.
 ```swift
 import Foundation
 import UTType